creative-chris/Enabling_technologies/README.md

 gain hands-on experience with AI, robotics, IoT, materials innovation, energy storage, photonics, and life science diagnostics.
 Each section of the hub is dedicated to a specific technology, offering a blend of entertainment and education.

+# Build
+This POC is a 1 page site build by multiple components made by php, included and linked with each other in order to work seamlessly.

+# Example / Result
+-

 # Disclaimer
 This is a POC only ment for my assessment.
 This is not a working platform, merely just a